fotinosk/fx_market_inefficiencies/README.md

 Let's say the exchange rate of A to B is slightly bigger than the inverse of B to A, such that in making the exchange you can make a small gain.
 The gain has to also be big enough to make it worthwhile especially considering comissions in the real life scenario.
 To make things a bit more complicated it is possible that the biggest discrepancy in exchanging from A to B can be found through C, meaning that A to C to B is much bigger than B to A (or B to C to A).
 Making things even more complicated is the fact that we are not constraint to any starting

-## Subproblem 1
-To make things easier and have a solvable starting point, we assume that we have a primary currency, Euro.
-Therefore, we need to find a cyclical path, with no sub-cycles (to avoid infinite loops) with the maximum yield.
-Example Eur -> Rub -> Usd -> Eur